When assigned, we can check for naming conflicts.

 The fluent function for allCondition (and others that support EvaluateChildConditionResultsConfig) will get a FluentConditionBuilder whose conditionConfigs collection is fully populated.

-config: ConditionWithChildrenBaseConfigWhen null/undefined, the instance is created and the caller is expected to retrieve its conditionConfigs from the config property.
+Optional config: ConditionWithChildrenBaseConfigWhen null/undefined, the instance is created and the caller is expected to retrieve its conditionConfigs from the config property.
 When assigned, that instance gets conditionConfigs populated and there is no need to get a value from configs property.

-assertHelper for fluent starting nodes to ensure the first parameter supplies a name and that name is not previously defined.
+Protected assertHelper for fluent starting nodes to ensure the first parameter supplies a name and that name is not previously defined.

-assertGenerated using TypeDoc v0.25.12
+Protected assertGenerated using TypeDoc v0.25.12

 Starts a fluent chain for ValueHostsManager.
 Its methods start CalcValueHost (calc()), and StaticValueHost (static())